alphagov/static/docs/moving-an-app-off-static.md

 [example commit](https://github.com/alphagov/email-alert-frontend/pull/1890/commits/6273b19abdd85432058a5417c9fcb32c6900b5b9)

-First, remove the gem reference and rebuild the lockfile.
+First, remove the slimmer gem reference and rebuild the lockfile.
 Then search for references to slimmer.
 There will be at least one, in the application controller where slimmer is included, and possibly in other controllers if they need to set slimmer_template.